centerionware/cityparkliquors/README.md

 The github actions will build an OCI image and store it in ghcr.io.
 If you fork the project and submit a change an image will be automatically built by the github actions script.
 For this repository the image can be launched with:
 `docker run --name cityparkliquors-dev -d -p 8080:8080 ghcr.io/centerionware/cityparkliquors/website:latest` .
 If you fork to your own repository you can simply switch centerionware/cityparkliquors to the name of the fork, eg: `pyrofoxxx/cityparkliquors`

 To download the latest image after you've already run the above command in the past you will want to run `docker pull ghcr.io/centerionware/cityparkliquors/website:latest` (again, changing the repository location from `centerionware/cityparkliquors` to the new target).
-You will need to stop and start the image if you've previously run the above `docker run` command you will need to run a stop and remove command to stop and remove the old image before you can run the updated version again:
+You will need to stop and restart the image if you've previously run the above `docker run` command.

+To stop and remove the old running image use:
 `docker stop cityparkliquors-dev && docker rm cityparkliquors-dev` which will stop then remove the container.
 You can then re-run the above `docker run ...` to re-launch it with the latest version.

-These two commands will allow you to view a forks changes before approving a pull request by navigating to [http://localhost:8080](http://localhost:8080)
+These commands will allow you to view a forks changes before approving a pull request by navigating to [http://localhost:8080](http://localhost:8080)